apelade/sto/README.md

 ### Design ###
 #### Server ####
-- Express server is defined in app.coffee and connects url paths to execute functions in route files, which generate pages and redirects in response.
+- The Express server is defined in app.coffee.
+They connect url paths to execute functions in route files, which generate pages and redirects in response.
 - Multiple routes files handle get and post of common Mongoose model CRUD ops.
 - These are standardized toward possible future automation.